thindil/vim-ada/README.md

 ## General Information

-Vim-Ada is ready to deploy set of plugins and settings which helps write Ada (and in many other programming languages) programs.
+Vim-Ada is ready to deploy set of plugins and settings which helps write programs in various languages.
+As name of bundle says, it is focused mainly on Ada programming language, but it have support for other programming languages too.
 See "Installation" section for detailed instructions how to install it and "Plugins" section for informations about included plugins and changes (if any) to them.

 All changes to plugins are under respective plugin license which can be found in plugins directory.
 If plugin don't have license info included, then all my